cakephp/docs/en/core-libraries/helpers/form.rst

         <div class="submit"><input value="Submit" type="submit"></div>

-    You can also pass a relative or absolute url to an image for the caption parameter instead of caption text.::
+    You can also pass a relative or absolute URL to an image for the caption parameter instead of caption text.::

         echo $this->Form->submit('ok.png');